-With receipt only, a full refund will be given on textbooks purchased no earlier than one week before classes begin and returned no later than two (2) weeks after classes begin.
-New textbooks that are damaged or that have ANY marks on them will be refunded at USED retail price.
-No refunds will be issued after the designated drop/add deadline.
+Textbook Refunds will be given in full on textbooks purchased no earlier than one week before classes begin and returned, with receipt only, no later than two weeks after classes begin for fall and spring semester and no later than one week after classes begin for summer.
+New textbooks that are damaged or that have any marks on them will be refunded at used retail price.
+No refunds can be issued after the designated add/drop deadline.